zpelgrims/zoic/README.md

 - Files in the 'maya/ae' folder go to [$MTOA_LOCATION]/scripts/mtoa/ui/ae

-## Thanks to
+## SPECIAL THANKS

-	Marc-Antoine Desjardins for the help with the image sampling.
-I owe this guy quite a few beers by now.
-	Benedikt Bitterli for the information on optical vignetting.
-	Tom Minor for the major help with C++ (it was needed!)
+	Marc-Antoine Desjardins for the help on the image sampling Benedikt Bitterli for the information on emperical optical vignetting Tom Minor for getting me started with C++
-	Brian Scherbinski for the windows compile.
-	Gaetan Guidet for the C++ cleanup and improvements.
+	Brian Scherbinski for the initial Windows compile Gaetan Guidet for the C++ cleanup and improvements